Gdansklol/js-ui-action-01/README.md

 ## What is an incident in ServiceNow?

--
-Definition: An Incident is an unplanned interruption or reduction in the quality of service, i.e. something is broken or not working as expected.
+- Definition: An Incident is an unplanned interruption or reduction in the quality of service, i.e. something is broken or not working as expected.
 Incident Management covers the entire lifecycle of an incident from its detection until its resolution and closure.

+- Definition: En Incident är ett oplanerat avbrott eller minskning av kvaliteten på tjänsten, det vill säga något är trasigt eller inte fungerar som förväntat.
+Incident Management täcker hela livscykeln för en incident från dess upptäckt till dess att den löses och stängs.

 ## Några punkter att notera: